 E. punctata E. scerophylla E. tereticornis Angophora floribunda Allocasuarina littoralis^ Banksia spinulosa Hakea dactyloides Hakea sericea Kunzea ambiqua Hardenbergia violaceae Kennedia rubicunda Lomandra obliqua Dianella revoluta Syncarpia glomulifera Brachychiton populneus This list will be revised as required in line with Section 9.2 and during the DMCP process.
 A more detailed list of appropriate species for revegetation around the Tahmoor Mine will be consulted if required and is provided in Appendix D of the TAH-HSEC-00378 Biodiversity Management Plan.
 Pasture seeding is aimed at producing ground cover to stabilise the batters and reduce erosion on topsoil stockpiles only (for further information refer to Section 9.2.2 in the Rehabilitation and Topsoil Management Procedure - Appendix A).
-Techniques will be continually developed and refined through a continual process of research, trialling, monitoring and improvement associated with the update and review of the relevant plans and procedures (in line with Section 9.2) ^Allocasuarina littoralis is to be considered to be planted in stands to maximise the visitation of threatened species i.e 'Glossy Black-Cockatoo' (also consider distributing through-out the area).
-6 Collection and Propagation of Seed Tahmoor Coal will employ the services of a qualified third party to collect and propagate local seed from the Tahmoor area, where possible.
+Techniques will be continually developed and refined through a continual process of research, trialling, monitoring and improvement associated with the update and review of the relevant plans and procedures (in line with Section 9.2) ^Allocasuarina littoralis is to be considered to be planted in stands to maximise the visitation of threatened species i.e 'Glossy Black-Cockatoo' (also 6 Collection and Propagation of Seed Tahmoor Coal will employ the services of a qualified third party to collect and propagate local seed from the Tahmoor area, where possible.
 Replication of local seed will be prioritised if collection in the area is not possible.
 Any local seed collection would be conducted in accordance with the following: Appropriately qualified bush regenerators/direct seeding business/rehabilitation specialist would prepare and implement a Native Seed Collection Strategy, which adheres to the Australian benchmark guidelines developed by Florabank for native seed collection; Seed harvesting and propagation from surrounding areas (and threatened species) should begin at least two years before rehabilitation of the REA commences, this will ensure the tubestock is well established prior to planting.
-This will be further discussed and implemented by the third party contractor appropriately qualified; Appropriately qualified, experienced, and licenced contractors must be used for native seed collection and must adopt the Model Code of Appropriately qualified bush regenerators/direct seeding business/rehabilitation specialist must undertake the salvage, transplanting and propagation of threatened flora species, and collection and propagation of seed from the local area.
+This will be further discussed and implemented by the third party contractor appropriately qualified; Appropriately qualified, experienced, and licenced contractors must be used for native seed collection and must adopt the Model Code of Practice.
+Appropriately qualified bush regenerators/direct seeding business/rehabilitation specialist must undertake the salvage, transplanting and propagation of threatened flora species, and collection and propagation of seed from the local area.
 Utilise locally sourced seed to propagate tubestock to be used for revegetation.
+Number: Owner: TAH-HSEC-402 Status: Released Effective: Friday, 28 th June 2024 Zina Ainsworth Version: 4.0 Review: Manufacture 2025